Pyari Mona: Cast

+Production

-The first teaser was released on Hum Tv’s official pages and was met with positive reviews for its unconventional storyline and relatable character portrayal.
-Although initial teasers were positive the drama later garnered criticism due to the casting of Sanam Jung, who is not plus size and wore a fatsuit to don the character.
+The first teaser of the show was released on Hum TV’S official pages and was met with positive reviews for its unconventional storyline and relatable character portrayal.
+However, it later garnered criticism due to the casting of Sanam Jung, who is not plus size and wore a fatsuit to portray the character.
 Jung later gave a statement explaining as to why she wore the fat suit and clarified that she did in fact gain weight to fit the role but was restricted to 5-7kgs due to health conditions.